 See this poignant part of Canadian history come to life through the magical medium of live musical theatre!
 Watch Riel be haunted by the ghost of his nemesis, Thomas Scott, while fighting for the rights of the Métis people, and having his faith tested by severe personal turmoil.
 Acclaimed by critics, educators and politicians.

-A matinee performance aimed primarily at schools, but some seats will be available to the public.
-Please email email@example.com for details.
+This matinee performance (12:30-2 pm, $15 per seat for students, teachers & seniors, and $20 for adults) is aimed primarily at schools and other groups, but some seats will be available to the general public.
+Please email email@example.com for bookings or more information.

 "I am pleased to provide a letter of support for the Louis Riel musical performed by Musicalmania!.
 I had the pleasure of attending the performance and was impressed with the level of professionalism of the production...Special congratulations to Cindy W. Oxley for her exceptional talent as the composer and lyricist of the production."